hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 We could define common permission presets (e.g., "development mode", "read-only mode") that users could switch between.

-**Pros**:
-- Simple for users to understand and use
-- Provides a curated set of permissions for common workflows
-- Reduces the need for users to create their own rules

-**Cons**:
-- Users would still need a way to customize permissions for their specific needs
-- It would be difficult to define presets that work well across different environments

-This was rejected because it wouldn't provide the fine-grained control that users need for their specific workflows.
+While simpler for users, this was rejected because it wouldn't provide the fine-grained control that users need for their specific workflows.
+It would be difficult to generalize useful presets.

 ### 2. Directory Allowlists

 Instead of pattern matching, we could implement a simpler directory allowlist system where users specify directories that are trusted for specific operations.

-**Pros**:
-- Simpler to understand and implement
-- Less potential for security issues from complex patterns
-- More explicit about which directories are trusted

-**Cons**:
-- Less flexible than pattern matching
-- Doesn't address command-level permissions for `execute_bash` and `use_aws`

-This was rejected because it lacks the flexibility needed to address the full range of use cases, particularly for command-based tools.
+While simpler to interact with, this was rejected because it lacks the flexibility needed to address the full range of use cases, particularly for command-based tools.

 ### 3. Regular Expression Patterns

-We could use regular expressions for more powerful matching:
+We could use regular expressions for more powerful matching instead of relying on globs or prefix matching.

-**Pros**:
-- More expressive pattern matching for commands
-- Standard pattern syntax

-**Cons**:
-- More complex for users to understand and use
-- Security implications of complex regex patterns
-- Likely edge cases that may perform dangerous commands.

 This was rejected because we can't expect users to understand regex to operate permissions.
+Also, glob is powerful for paths, and prefix matching gets us most of the way there.

 ## Impact of not doing this